Vittorio94/manin-analytics/README.md

 the code inside the **public** folder is just a simple static website written in plain html, css and javascript.
 It uses [apexcharts.js](https://apexcharts.com/) to display the data shown above inside some charts, and allows you to select between unique and non-unique visitors.

 > **NOTE:** Remember to change the `cloudflare_url` variable to your own url, both in `/index.html` and `/about/index.html`

+You can also check out this Check out the [working demo](https://analytics.vittoriolora.com/).